EzYDark/EzYScript-Discord/README.md

 3. Open Discord!

 ### Notice
-- Discord isn't be in system tray
+- Discord must not be in system tray
 - Discord can be minimized

 ### Controls